vircadia/project-apollo/docs/RunningDockerImage.md

 hub.docker.com with the name "misterblue/vircadia-metaverse-server".
 Someday CI will be integrated with this project and then the image may move.

+As of 20200616, there is an instance of the Docker image running at `metaverse.bluestuff.org`.
+For a description of that instance, refer to the [test setup] document.

 To create your own Docker image, the process is:

 ```sh